SERNF: Sample-Efficient Real-World Dexterous Policy Fine-Tuning via Action-Chunked Critics and Normalizing Flows: Hardware Setup and Task Details

-Expert demonstrations are collected using Rokoko Smart Gloves in combination with the Rokoko Coil Pro, which together provide finger motion capture and wrist pose estimation in 3D space.
+\paragraph{Teleoperation and data collection.} Expert demonstrations are collected using Rokoko Smart Gloves in combination with the Rokoko Coil Pro, which together provide finger motion capture and wrist pose estimation in 3D space.
 Human finger postures are retargeted to the robotic hand joint angles using an energy-based retargeting method \citep{sivakumar2022retargeter}.

 All demonstrations attempt to complete the full cutting task from a randomized initial configuration.
 Operators teleoperate the system with direct visual observation of the scene and make their best efforts to execute the task smoothly.
 Failed trajectories are not intentionally collected; however, the overall demonstration success rate is approximately 59\%, primarily due to scissor drops, activation of the Franka protective mode, or unintended tilting of the scissor stand.
 The demonstrations are collected by two operators, each exhibiting distinct teleoperation styles.
 The duration of the demonstrations ranges from 10 to 60 seconds.
 The recorded rosbag is sampled to a 10\,Hz sequence with linear interpolation.